Mr Hugo Triaca > Clifford Chance > New York, United States > Lawyer Profile

 Columbia University School of Law (LL.M.)
 2003, University of Buenos Aires School of Law (J.D.
 Honors Diploma) 1999

-- Project finance - United States > Finance
+- Capital markets: equity offerings - United States > Finance

-- Capital markets: global offerings - United States > Finance
+- Capital markets: high-yield debt offerings - United States > Finance

-- Capital markets: high-yield - United States > Finance
+- Capital markets: debt offerings - United States > Finance

 Top Tier Firm Rankings